rosesr/steam-trade-offer-enhancer/README.md

 This script is packaged using [packus](https://github.com/juliarose/packus).

 Files for each page are broken down within the src directory which are then joined together to build the script.
 When working on source files, run ```npm install``` to install dependencies, then ```npm run build``` when building.

+# Donations

+If you found this tool useful and want to give something for my time you can [send me an offer](https://steamcommunity.com/tradeoffer/new/?partner=119913840&token=ybdKNJEA).